 One of the primary reasons cited for choosing Agile is it’s simplicity.
 Agile is robust enough to get the job done but still affordable and easy to learn, making it perfect for less tech-savvy speakers.
 Agile is also incredibly low in price, with a free version for up to ten users.
 That said, unlike many popular CRMs, Agile lacks some of the customizability and integrations that speakers generally need for their business.
 Because they’re still relatively new, they still have a bit of growing to do in that regard.
 So, if you’re looking for a built-out solution, one of the other options in this list may be a better alternative.

-Second on the list is the almighty HubSpot.
+Moving on, third in our list of CRMs is the almighty HubSpot.
 If Agile was one end of the spectrum, HubSpot is the polar opposite side.
 Unlike Agile, HubSpot comes with tons of complex functionalities that allow for marketing in addition to a CRM.
 Some of these features include email templates, notifications from emails received or opened, and the ability to place calls within the CRM.
 It also connects to a massive number of other apps for invoicing, billing, or other systems necessary to your business.
 That way, you can see all of your information in a single place.

 Additionally, many of the integrations offered through HubSpot all for extensive automation.
 If you’re on the road, for example, your website can be integrated with your HubSpot account, so that contacts are automatically created in your CRM when they fill out your website’s “Contact Me” form.
 From there, a “Hello” email can automatically go out to them and a task created to remind you to touch base with them when you’re back in town.
 Sounds pretty great, right?